 Cruise departs Irwindale Speedway at 8:00 am

 There is a suggested route, and maps will be provided at the Irwindale meet-up.
-We will plan a lunch stop, but that will be announced later.
+There will no official lunch stop this year.

 We aim to arrive in Tucson by late afternoon, where we’ll meet up with Finnegan and the folks camping at the racetrack and all hang out around the evening bonfire.
 You can drive with us or meet us there.